LetusDevops/LearnGo/day-9-logging-and-monitoring/README.md

 }
 ```

+## Exercises
+- Add structured logging to a Go application using `logrus` or `zap`.
+- Create a Go program that logs messages at different levels (e.g., info, warning, error).
+- Integrate a monitoring tool like Prometheus to collect metrics from your Go application.

 ## Conclusion
 Implementing effective logging and monitoring in your Go applications will help you maintain visibility into application performance and issues, which is crucial for successful DevOps practices.